A real, on-chain agent evaluation.

 Manifest reconstruction.

-For the manifest receipt, the verifier walks every leaf
+For the manifest proof, the verifier walks every leaf

 hash and reproduces the Merkle root, then compares to